 OpenShift

-Developed by Red Hat, OpenShift is among the containerization software that helps improve developer’s experience and allows them to be more productive.
-The OpenShift Console provides an optimized experience in the web console with new features and workflows that they’re most likely to need to be productive.
+Developed by Red Hat, OpenShift is among the containerization software that helps improve the developer experience and allows them to be more productive.
+The OpenShift Console provides an optimized experience with features and workflows that teams are most likely to need to be productive.

-Administrators can also present their views on this tool to allow teams to monitor container resources and health, manage users, and work with other operators.
-OpenShift also provides a command-line interface (CLI), to create applications and manage OpenShift Container platform projects from a terminal.
+Administrators can present their views on this tool to allow teams to monitor container resources and health, manage users, and work with other operators.
+OpenShift also provides a command-line interface (CLI) to create applications and manage OpenShift Container platform projects from a terminal.

 Kubernetes